-A Marathon project can completes with the right planning and afterwards, you have achieved one of the biggest challenge in your life particular if it is your first marathon.
+A Marathon project can be completed with the right planning and afterward, you have achieved one of the biggest challenges in your life particularly if it is your first marathon.
 Now you also have the ability to participate in smaller races keeping a higher pace and enjoy the atmosphere and being a part of bigger events with other people among other things.

 I hope you like this blog and if you have any questions about the topic or want to leave your own Personal review, please leave a comment below.